Tag: The Point

 - Science in a Changing World: New Grad Program Puts Science in Context

 The new Science in a Changing World (SICW) track offers two options: a 33-credit master's degree, and a 15-credit graduate certificate.

 - Fourth-Line Freshman to Senior Superstar

-After a frustrating year at New England College, hockey player Maria Nasta, now a senior, decided to transfer to UMass Boston, where she has been a three-time A
+After a frustrating year at New England College, hockey player Maria Nasta decided to transfer to UMass Boston and is a three-time All-Conference player.

 - Veterans Advocate and Hospital Senior VP Honored at 2010 Community Breakfast

 Chancellor J. Keith Motley awarded Thomas J. Lyons with the Robert H. Quinn Award for Outstanding Community Leadership.

 - After Earthquake, UMass Boston Increases Its Efforts in Haiti